nagireddydvk/KUI5_Training_AllSteps/README.md

 # ui5-training

-- Added a table control in the root view
-- Do aggregation binding to the table control
-- JSON data moved to a separate file
+- ColumnListItem has active=true
+- ColumnListItem has press event handler
+- In the handler, navigate to detail page
+- In the detail page navigate back to master page